 Our assessment results are used to enrich student learning through the improvement of research assignments, instruction, and faculty-librarian collaborations.

-Librarians are working on a project to assess how we integrate information literacy instruction in the Discovery Core I at UW Bothell.
+Librarians assessed how we integrate information literacy instruction in the Discovery Core I at UW Bothell.
 The Campus Library has targeted the Discovery Core I class for instruction through the Strategies and Tools for Academic Research (STAR) Project assignment since 2011, reaching the majority of first year students to introduce them to academic libraries and college-level research basics.
-We would like to assess the efficacy of our current practices for collaborating with DCI instructors to implement the assignment in order to identify areas for improvement.
-We are interested in assessments of the assignment’s design; how and when it is best deployed in the class; and about the most effective means for communicating its purpose and goals to students.
-We anticipate that enhancements made in these areas are likely to have a positive impact on how students experience the assignment, and consequently on their information literacy learning.
+We assessed the efficacy of our current practices for collaborating with DCI instructors to implement the assignment and identified areas for improvement that can have a positive impact on how students experience the assignment, and consequently on their information literacy learning.

 For the Canvas Research Activity assignment, students performed well in identifying audiences of sources with 42% of students reaching a level 2 (developing) or 3 (advancing).
 Evaluating the fit of sources to their information need was another strong area, with 44% reaching a level 2 or 3.
 The majority (85%) of students also identified one or more research skills to continue developing, with keyword selection and development commonly mentioned.